Departments

 It is best to perform surgery at an age when the costal cartilage is still soft, but we ask that you avoid surgery at an age where the patient will not be able to remain still after surgery and will not cooperate.
 Also, if surgery is performed too early, the depression may progress again.
 Therefore, we believe that surgery is best performed after the fourth grade of elementary school.

-On the other hand, once a student reaches high school age or older, their ribs and cartilage become hard, so they may need to insert two or more metal bars or make small cuts in their ribs to create a beautiful chest shape.Our hospital has a wide range of patients, from elementary school students to adults, who undergo surgery.Patients may have school holidays or work commitments, so we discuss a date and time that is convenient for them.
+On the other hand, once a student reaches high school age or older, their ribs and cartilage become hard, so they may need to insert two or more metal bars or make small cuts in their ribs to create a beautiful chest shape.Our hospital has a wide range of patients, from elementary school students to adults, who undergo surgery.Between 2019 and 2025, we performed surgery on 142 patients.
+The average age at the time of surgery was 16 years old (ranging from 5 to 42 years old), with 114 males and 28 females.
+We consult with patients to find a convenient date and time, taking into consideration their school holidays and work schedules.

-We also offer non-surgical treatments such as negative pressure suction therapy (vacuum bell).
-In our pectus excavatum outpatient clinic, we discuss the necessity of treatment according to the patient's condition, so if you are concerned about pectus excavatum, please feel free to consult us.
+Our clinic also offers alternative treatments to surgery, such as negative pressure suction therapy (vacuum bell).
+At our pectus excavatum clinic, we discuss the necessity of treatment based on each patient's condition.
+Whether you decide to pursue treatment or not, please feel free to consult us if you are concerned about pectus excavatum.

 | Clinic date | Wednesday mornings, Thursday afternoons *Excluding national holidays and the New Year holidays |